bocaj111004/ESPLibrary/README.md

 ESPLibrary:SetTracerOrigin(string) -- Sets where the tracers come from on the screen (Can only be either "Bottom, "Top", "Center" or "Mouse")

+ESPLibrary:SetTracerSize(number) -- Sets the multiplier of how big the tracers are (default is '1')

+ESPLibrary:SetDistanceSizeRatio(number) -- Sets how big the distance text should be compared to the main text (default is '1')

 ESPLibrary:Unload() -- Unloads the library, removing all highlights and preventing any more objects being highlighted
 ```